ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > [!CAUTION]
-> For security reason : We do not want to alarm or tip off the attacker to our "Defense Mechanism" that has been put into place, hence this Network interface(contain no IP Address) will be divulging "Read-Only" information to our NIDS
+> For security reason : We do not want to alarm or tip off the attacker to our "Defense Mechanism" that has been put into place, hence this Network interface(contain no IP Address) will be divulging "Read-Only" information to our NIDS.

-[!NOTE]
+> [!NOTE]
-> We are configuring two VM network interfaces:
+> We are configuring two network interfaces inside our Kali Linux VM for use with Zeek:

-- eth0 – Bridged Adapter (stealth, no IP, promiscuous mode on)
+> - eth0 – Bridged Adapter (used as a stealth sniffing interface, in promiscuous mode, no IP assigned)
-- eth2 – Host‑only Adapter (management, gets an IP, normal routing)
+> - eth2 – Host‑only Adapter (used for management and internet access if required; assigned an IP automatically or manually)

-> _We require "Zeek" to listen to all "traffic on the bridged interface", hence we musst enable promiscuous mode on the "interface eth0"_:
+> _We require "Zeek" to listen to all "traffic on the bridged interface", hence we must enable promiscuous mode on the "interface eth0"_:

 ````
 ┌──(root㉿kali)-[/home/kali]

 └─# sudo ip link set eth0  promisc on up

 ````

 > [!IMPORTANT]
-> This setup was achieved through a VMware’s bridged NIC adapater, as we did not readily obtain a DHCP lease (IP address), so we had to assign a static IP address to the interface eth0.
+> eth0 (Bridged Adapter)
+> Understanding Interface roles and visibility

+> - The eth0 (bridged) interface is used purely for passive monitoring.
+> - It  performs no acive communication.
+> - It does not generate ARP traffic or populate routing tables.
+> - This ensures the interface remains invisible and non-interactive on the network, avoiding detection by an attacker.

-> - Assign a Static IP aadress to eth0 :
+> Assign a Static IP aadress to eth0 :

 ```
 ┌──(osint㉿tlosint)-[~]